-Refusing to adapt and conform to a system that perpetuated waste, Andrés Niño and Nicholas Hurtado instead channelled their counter-culture spirits of their punk rock youth.
+Refusing to adapt and conform to a system that perpetuated waste, Andrés Niño and Nicholas Hurtado instead channeled their counter-culture spirits of their punk rock youth.

-A few months later, Beckett Simonon launched as an independent company operating online solely from their own website.
+A few months later, Beckett Simonon launched as an independent company operating online solely from its own website.
 With no middleman, they had complete control of production and their economical use of resources.

 Beckett Simonon grew at an unprecedented and unanticipated rate.
-Consequently, they experienced issues with quality, logistics as well as customer service.
+Consequently, they experienced issues with quality, logistics, and customer service.
 Concerns grew that the business wouldn’t work and so they again sought consultation.

-On this occasion, they were instead urged to cease with their new venture and return to a more conventional model.
-However, Hurtado and Niño truly believed in Beckett Simonon and chose to again disregard this advice.
+On this occasion, they were instead urged to cease their new venture and return to a more conventional model.
+However, Hurtado and Niño truly believed in Beckett Simonon and chose to disregard this advice again.

-Their combined passion gave them the resources to harmonise their operation.
-The gambit paid off and Beckett Simonon today has a community of over 25,000 happy customers.
+Their combined passion gave them the resources to harmonize their operation.
+The gambit paid off, and Beckett Simonon today has a community of tens of thousands of happy customers.

 An Ethical Philosophy

 This begins by guaranteeing the working conditions of their craftspeople.
-In an era of exploitation, Andrés Niño and Nicholas Hurtado sought to secure their skilled craftspeople with the necessary wages, paid vacation time as well as a pension and health insurance.
+In an era of exploitation, Andrés Niño and Nicholas Hurtado sought to secure their skilled craftspeople with the necessary wages, paid vacation time, and a pension and health insurance.

-In Nicholas’ words, “we know we’re only as good as they are.
-It’s an honour to preserve their craft and, most importantly, their dignity.”
+In Nicholas’ words, “We know we’re only as good as they are.
+It’s an honor to preserve their craft and, most importantly, their dignity.”

-However, the brand doesn’t stop there are they have fostered relationships with suppliers that have programs for responsible water, chemical and waste management.
+However, the brand doesn’t stop there; they have fostered relationships with suppliers that have programs for responsible water, chemical, and waste management.